 I've often heard bankers say that American credit scores measure how good you are at staying in debt, as opposed to how well you manage your money.
 Lenders really want to know whether you're a high risk for walking away from a mortgage, so they like scoring systems that review your history with other kinds of consumer credit.
 A really good cash back credit card and a few simple credit score tricks can help you earn one of today's best mortgage deals.

 1. Link a cash back rewards card to your brokerage.
 You're not the only person your brokerage disappointed when they stopped offering that 2 percent cash back card.
 Fortunately, some alternatives exist.
-The Fidelity Rewards Visa Signature Card (winner of our 2016 Editor's Choice Award) will match that 2 percent offer and deposit your rebate directly into your brokerage account.
+The Fidelity Rewards Visa Signature Card will match that 2 percent offer and deposit your rebate directly into your brokerage account.
 Bank of America Merrill Lynch and TD Ameritrade also offer cash back rebate cards for their customers, though you usually have to request details directly from a broker.

 2. Monitor your credit utilization.
 To get the most from this strategy, you want the balance that your credit card reports to the three major credit bureaus to land at about 30 percent of your available credit line.
 Hitting right into that sweet spot may take a little calculation.
 You may need to pay off a little of your balance before your statement closes to land that magic number.